200+ new autos, watches resorts & more.

 The "S" in the name of the new Acclaim from Mooney Airplane refers to the craft’s most distinguishing attribute: speed.

 Embraer’s Phenom 100 is often called a very light jet.
-But if this classification is correct, then the company has produced the most spacious VLJ yet.

 The XLS jet, Cessna’s best-selling model, has received an impressive update.